Specification

 URL

-All text fields MUST be encoded in UTF-8 [RFC3629] following the [Open Standards for government] guidance [encoding-characters].
+All string values MUST be encoded in UTF-8 [RFC3629] following the [Open Standards for government] guidance [encoding-characters].

 Historical data